Edward Bernard Raczyński: Death and legacy

-Raczyński died on July 30, 1993, at his home in London as the last male descendant of his line.
+Raczyński died on 30 July 1993 at his home in London, the last male descendant of his line.
 His coffin was placed in the mausoleum of his family located at the chapel in Rogalin.
 In his last will and testament, Count Raczyński bequeathed his family's palace in Rogalin, and his library to the Polish nation.
 He was the longest living head of state in Poland's history and one of the very few centenarians among European politicians of the 20th century.

 In 2004, a blue plaque was installed on the house where he lived and died, No. 8 Lennox Gardens in Brompton.